almost-good/minesweeper/README.md

 > *I want to be able to quit the game.*

 ### **Returning user**
+Returning user stories are reserved and going to be implemented in next app version.

 > *I want to be able to register.*
 >